Demystifying the Press Release Format (+ Free Template)

 Put your contact information underneath the logo on the right-hand side of the press release.
 This includes the ways a journalist can contact the person within your company who can answer questions about this press release.

-Include the individual’s name, phone number, and email address so that journalists can easily reach the primary contact using the method they prefer.
+Include your contact person’s name, phone number, and email address so that journalists can easily reach the primary contact using the method they prefer.
 This text should be left-justified, but positioned along the right margin.
-Here is how the contact info on your release should appear:

 Contact: John Smith